-72nd Ave. and Nob Hill Blvd., has safety patrols Nob Hill Blvd. and Dairy Queen, no safety patrol
+72nd Ave. and Nob Hill Blvd., has safety patrols Nob Hill Blvd. and Dairy Queen, no safety patrol Wide Hollow Parking Lot, has safety patrols

 41. Library Information

 MISSION STATEMENT: The mission of Wide Hollow Elementary library is to provide a setting in which life-long learning is encouraged through the offering of a broad range of current materials that complements and enhances the curriculum.
 For students and staff the atmosphere of the library will not only provide technological opportunities but will also install the love of literature and learning.
 A variety of books for research and pleasure reading are available in the library.
 The library home page may be accessed at: http://follett.wvsd208.org.
 The library is open during school hours.